AdamFHolt/Caribbean-SI/README.md

 ## OVERVIEW

-This repository contains the thermo-mechanical subduction models presented in Conrad et al. (in review at G-Cubed).
+This repository contains the thermo-mechanical subduction models presented in Conrad et al. (2024).
 All models were ran using ASPECT version 2.4.0.

 **input_files:**  Contains all ASPECT input (.prm) files used in the study.

 **input_geometries:** Contains Python scripts used to create the initial conditions of the models as .txt files.

+## Main study reference:

+Conrad, E. M., Faccenna, C., Holt, A. F., and Becker, T. W., 2024.
+Tectonic reorganization of the Caribbean plate system in the Paleogene driven by Farallon slab anchoring.
+Geochem., Geophys., Geosys., doi:10.1029/2024GC011499

 ## ASPECT references: